What Is Your Best Holiday Travel Tip?

 Bottled Water – Do you know the actual source?

-Posted in Daily Use, Recreation, Water Bottles on October 14th, 2011 by Amy Dias – Be the first to comment
+Posted in Daily Use, Recreation, Water Bottles on April 22nd, 2024 by – Be the first to comment

 Bottled Water Services comprise a billion dollar industry today which is growing annually.
 However, there are multiple researches and studies done, questioning the “purity claims” of bottled water.
 The big question has always been: Is bottled water cleaner and healthier than tap water?